Neil Chilton | Printed Electronics Limited: What are the fundamental limitations preventing wider adoption of inkjet printing for conductive inks?

 In this short video, you can learn:

-* Why screen printing is still dominant.
+* Why screen printing is the default "first refusal" process in printed electronics.

 š Link in comments š